tieututinhoc/piracy/docs/README.md

 -   [A Simple Guide To A Better Ratio](https://www.removeddit.com/r/trackers/comments/fthja/a_simple_guide_to_a_better_ratio/) - A good tracker requires you to upload what you download.
 This guide explains many of the methods involved with keeping on top of this sometimes difficult task.
 -   [Bravo List](https://www.bvlist.com/) - A public tracker directory.
 -   [Tracker Twitters](https://filenetworks.blogspot.com/2010/12/list-of-private-torrent-trackers.html) - List Of Private Torrent Trackers & BitTorrent News Accounts To Follow On Twitter.
--   [Trackers List](https://github.com/ngosang/trackerslist) - An updated list of public BitTorrent trackers.
+-   [trackerslist](https://github.com/ngosang/trackerslist) - An updated list of public BitTorrent trackers.
 -   [Root.yt](https://root.yt/) - Yet [another torrent proxy](https://www.reddit.com/r/Piracy/comments/fcq0v4/i_made_a_proxy_service_for_popular_sites_like_tpb/) - who aims to imrpvoe privacy and security by removing blacklisted domains.

 #### Private Trackers